-In Good and Service Tax, there are so many tasks that are to be done online and these works include Filing of various Returns and Statements, Depositing the Tax etc and for these purposes the Taxable persons can take service of Goods and Service Tax Practitioners (GSTP) by authorizing them to do certain statutory works.
+In Good and Service Tax, there are so many tasks that are to be done online and these works include Filing of various Returns and Statements, Depositing the Tax etc and for these purposes the Taxable persons can take service of GST Practitioners (GSTP) by authorizing them to do certain statutory works.

-It will very interesting for the Tax professionals to read the provisions related to the GST Practitioners and know what will be the qualifications and disqualification for GSTP and what type of work can be done by GSTP and what type of relation they will have with the GST dealers.
+It will very interesting for the Tax professionals to read the provisions related to the GST Practitioners and know what will be the qualifications and disqualification for GST Practitioners (GSTP) and what type of work can be done by GSTP and what type of relation they will have with the GST dealers.